 "Our Continuing Competence program continues to evolve based on input from our partners, emerging evidence and best practices in regulation."

-- Dr. Dawn Hartfield, CPSA Assistant Registrar
+- Dr. Dawn Hartfield, CPSA Deputy Registrar

 Physician Assessment & Feedback